 “It’s like the US.
 Hillary is definitely better than Trump, but Americans no longer need another Clinton.”

-Shengwu also reiterated that he has no plans to return to Singapore in the short term and disclosed that his parents have moved to Hong Kong after the following the Oxley Road saga.
+Shengwu also reiterated that he has no plans to return to Singapore in the short term and disclosed that his parents have moved to Hong Kong following the Oxley Road saga.

 A Junior Fellow at Harvard who is set to become an Assistant Professor next year, Shengwu has lived in the United States since he was a teenager when he left Singapore 12 years ago to study.